aws-samples/backup-recovery-with-aws-backup/README.md

 You can deploy the [limit-copy-from-vault-to-org.yaml](cloudformation%2Fstacks%2Fscp%2Flimit-copy-from-vault-to-org.yaml) CloudFormation template to limit AWS Backup Vault copies to within the AWS Organization.

 This is less restrictive than the [limit-copy-from-vault-to-central-vault.yaml](cloudformation%2Fstacks%2Fscp%2Flimit-copy-from-vault-to-central-vault.yaml) CloudFormation template because it allows accounts within your AWS Backup account to potentially share their AWS Backup vault with other accounts within your AWS organization.

+## Solution Components

+#### **Solution Home Account:**
+* CodePipeline - **backup-recovery-with-aws-backup**:  This pipeline orchestrates the deployment of all solution components.
+* KMS Key for CodePipeline artifacts - **aws-backup-codepipeline-kms**
+* IAM Service Role for AWS CloudFormation - **CloudFormationRole**
+* Solution CodeBuild Projects:
+  * **ValidateTemplates**: This CodeBuild project performs static analysis on the CloudFormation templates used in the solution using [cfn-nag](https://github.com/stelligent/cfn_nag).
+* Deployment S3 Bucket (auto generated name):
+* Systems Manager Parameter Store Parameters:
+  The cloudformation stack requests the values of each of these parameters when you deploy the solution, grouped by area:
+  * **/backup/org-id**:  The AWS Organizations ID where backup policies will be administered.
+  * **/backup/bucket**:  S3 bucket used to store source artifacts for Backup and Recovery with AWS Backup solution.
+  * **/backup/solution-ou**:  AWS AWS Organizations Unit for the Solution home account.
+  * **/backup/central-account-ou**:  The AWS OU for the central account that will be the secondary store for all AWS Backups.
+Secondary copies and restore testing will be in an account within this OU
+  * **/backup/central-account-id**:  The AWS Account ID for the central account that will be the secondary store for all AWS Backups.
+Secondary copies and restore testing will be in this account.
+  * **/backup/central-account-region**:  The region for the central account that will be the secondary store for all AWS Backups.
+Secondary copies and restore testing will be in this region.
+  * **/backup/central-vault-arn**: The ARN for the Central Backup Vault that will be the secondary store for all AWS Backups.
+  * **/backup/testing/restore-test-schedule**: The CRON job schedule for the restore test plan.
+  * **/backup/testing/ec2/subnetId**:  The subnet for EC2 restore testing.
+  * **/backup/testing/ec2/securityGroupIds**:  The restore security group IDs for EC2 restore testing.
+  * **/backup/testing/ec2/validation-window-hours**:  The number of hours to keep the EC2 instance active for restore testing validation.
+  * **/backup/testing/selection-window-days**:  The number of days to select recovery points.
+  * **/backup/testing/start-window-hours**:  The number of hours for the restore testing start window.
+  * **/backup/testing/ec2/tag-key**:  The tag key used for selecting resources.
+  * **/backup/testing/ec2/tag-value**:  The tag value used for selecting resources.
+  * **/backup/target/global-region**:  Target region for global resources for Backup and Recovery with AWS Backup solution
+  * **/backup/target/regions**:  Target regions for Backup and Recovery with AWS Backup solution
+  * **/backup/target/organizational-units**:  Target OUs for Backup and Recovery with AWS Backup solution
+  * **/backup/control1**:  Do you want to evaluates if resources are included in at least one backup plan?
+  * **/backup/demo/ec2-instance-type**:  The instance type for demo EC2 instances
+  * **/backup/demo/vpc-cidr**:  The CIDR for the demo VPC
+  * **/backup/demo/subnet-cidr**: The CIDR for the demo subnet
+  * **/backup/demo/tag-key**: The tag key to apply to demo resources - align to AWS Backup policy
+  * **/backup/demo/tag-value**: The tag value to apply to demo resources - align to AWS Backup policy
+  * **/backup/control2**: Do you want to evaluate if backup frequency is at least x days and retention period is at least y days?
+  * **/backup/control3**: Do you want to evaluate if backup vaults do not allow manual deletion of recovery points except by certain AWS Identity and Access Management (IAM) roles?
+  * **/backup/control4**: Do you want to evaluate if the recovery points are encrypted?
+  * **/backup/control5**: Do you want to evaluate if the recovery point retention period is at least x days?
+  * **/backup/control6**: Do you want to evaluate if a resource is configured to create copies of its backups to another AWS Region?
+  * **/backup/control7**: Do you want to evaluate if a resource has a cross-account backup copy configured?
+  * **/backup/control8**: Do you want to evaluate if a resource is configured to have backups in a locked backup vault?
+  * **/backup/control9**: Do you want to evaluate if a recovery point was created within the specified time frame?
+  * **/backup/control10**: Do you want to evaluate if the restore testing job completed within the target restore time?
+  * **/backup/backupplan1**: Do you want to create a Resource Compliance Report Plan?
+  * **/backup/backupplan2**: Do you want to create a Control Compliance Report Plan?
+  * **/backup/backupplan3**: Do you want to create a Backup Job Report Plan?
+  * **/backup/backupplan4**: Do you want to create a Copy Job Report Plan?
+  * **/backup/backupplan5**: Do you want to create a Restore Job Report Plan?

+#### **Central AWS Backup Account:**

+* ##### Secondary Storage:
+  * Central AWS Backup Vault (**AWSBackupSolutionCentralVault**)
+  * Central AWS Backup KMS Key (**AWSBackupSolutionCentralKey**)
+  * Central AWS Backup Service Role (**AWSBackupSolutionCentralAccountRole**)

+* ##### Restore Testing and Validation:
+  * AWS Backup Restore Testing Role (AWSBackupRestoreTestingRole)
+  * AWS Backup Restore Testing Plan (RestoreTestPlan)
+  * AWS Lambda Execution Role (AWSBackupRestoreTestValidationLambdaExecutionRole)
+  * AWS Lambda Restore Testing Validation Function (RestoreTestingValidationLambda)
+  * AWS Events Rule - Restore Job Completed (BackupRestoreJobStateChangeRule)

+#### **Each Target AWS Organizations Account for Backup:**
+* AWS Backup Account Vault (**AWSBackupSolutionVault**)
+* AWS Backup Account KMS Key (**AWSBackupSolutionKey**)
+* AWS Backup Account Service Role (**AWSBackupSolutionRole**)
+* AWS Config Bucket (rConfigBucket)
+* AWS Config Recorder (rConfigRecorder)
+* AWS Backup Audit Frameworks (rFramework)
+* Demo Resources
+  * VPC
+  * Subnet
+  * Internet Gateway
+  * Route Table
+  * 3 EC2 Launch Templates
+  * 3 EC2 Fleets
+  * Security Group
+  * IAM Role and corresponding EC2 Instance Profile

 ## Security